BoXHED/BoXHED1.0/README.md

 ## Citation
 Please cite the following, if using this package:

 Wang, X., Pakbin, A., Mortazavi, B., Zhao, H., Lee, D. (2020) BoXHED: Boosted eXact Hazard Estimator with Dynamic covariates.
-In Proceedings of the 37th International Conference on Machine Learning, ICML 2020, 12-18 July 2020, Vienna, Austria.
+Proceedings of the 37th International Conference on Machine Learning, ICML 2020, 12-18 July 2020, Vienna, Austria, PMLR 108, 2020.

 ## Prerequisites
 The software developed and tested in Linux and Mac OS environments.